juntinyeh/AWSWorkshop-20180620-CF-ALB-EC2/README.md

       print "The Current Date and Time is: <br/>";
       print date("g:i:s A l, F j Y.");
 ?>
-* And create another behavior set point to path "/nocache.php", with all the TTL setting to 300, and check with the behavior [http://YOUR_CF_DISTRIBUTION.cloudfront.net/nocache.php] .
+* And create another behavior set path as "/nocache.php", with all the TTL setting to 300, and check with the behavior [http://YOUR_CF_DISTRIBUTION.cloudfront.net/nocache.php] .

+After this, please check with the behavior

 For more detail and description, please refer to [https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html]
 [https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html#ExpirationDownloadDist]